pingcap/docs/develop/dev-guide-proxysql-integration.md

 > **Note:**
 >
-> In the following steps, you will be using the Docker images of TiDB and ProxySQL to configure query rules.
-If you have not pulled down them, you can check the [integration section](#option-2---integrate-tidb-self-hosted-with-proxysql) for detailed steps.
+> In the following steps, you will be using the container images of TiDB and ProxySQL to configure query rules.
+If you have not pulled them, you can check the [integration section](#option-2---integrate-tidb-self-hosted-with-proxysql) for detailed steps.

 1. Clone the [integration example code repository](https://github.com/pingcap-inc/tidb-proxysql-integration) for TiDB and ProxySQL.
 Skip this step if you have already cloned it in the previous steps.